BAFTA suspends Harvey Weinstein's membership

 In 2004, he received one of the highest accolades a foreigner can receive in the U.K. when he was named an honorary Commander of the Order of the British Empire.

+A group of British lawmakers have called for him to be stripped of the designation, saying his continued membership "runs the risk of bringing the honors system into disrepute."

-He has also been a fellow at the British Film Institute since 2002.
+Weinstein has also been a fellow at the British Film Institute (BFI) since 2002.

+"Everyone working in the film industry -- and any industry -- should be safe and respected in the workplace.
+We wholeheartedly support those brave enough to come forward and speak out," the group said in a statement on Wednesday.

+BFI spokesperson Judy Wells said that "all decisions around BFI Fellowships are a matter for the BFI board to determine."

 Weinstein was fired from the film company he co-founded on Sunday, just days after a New York Times investigation detailed numerous incidents of alleged sexual harassment by the powerful producer.